IBM/IBM-Extended-Markov-Ratio-Decision-Process/README.md

 ```
 python scripts/grid_data.py --configs configs.yaml
 ```
-The local version will generate logs when a logs dir is provided in your `configs.yaml`.
+The local version will generate logs when `logs` dir is provided in `configs.yaml`.

 Here is how you run the script that applies the EMRDP algorithm against the Grid World datasets that were stored locally
 ```